MITLibraries/hosted-branding/README.md

    page.

 "Deploying" these files is a manual process: copying and pasting their contents into Springshare's administrative web interface.
-For Aeon, the files must be emailed to staff at Atlas for placing on their servers.
+For Aeon and ArchivesSpace, the files must be emailed to staff at Atlas and Lyrasis respectively for placing on their servers.

 ## Related resources